FRC2713/IDScanner2/README.md

-Then, in your terminal or command prompt, navigate to the directory you cloned the files and run the commands:
+(In the following commands use : for Unix and ; for windows) Then, in your terminal or command prompt, navigate to the directory you cloned the files and run the commands:

 `javac -classpath .:lib/mysql-connector-java-5.1.40-bin.jar Main.java`  and